psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 exacerbating the barriers to entry for newcomers from underprivileged communities.

 We complement
-this argument by revisiting the Rainbow algorithm [Hessel et al., 2018](https://arxiv.org/abs/1710.02298), which proposed a new state of the art algorithm by combining a number of recent advances, on a set of small- and medium-sized tasks.
+this argument by revisiting the Rainbow algorithm ([Hessel et al., 2018](https://arxiv.org/abs/1710.02298)), which proposed a new state of the art algorithm by combining a number of recent advances, on a set of small- and medium-sized tasks.
 This allows us to conduct a “counterfactual” analysis: would Hessel et al. [2018] have reached the same conclusions if they had run on the smaller-scale experiments we investigate here?
 We extend